Table of Contents

 Introduction to Local Self Governance in India:

-Local self-governance is an essential aspect of democracy, ensuring grassroots participation in decision-making and administration.
+Local self-governance is an essential aspect of democracy, which ensures grassroots participation in decision-making and administration.
 In India, the concept of local self-governance holds significant importance, reflecting the diverse socio-political fabric of the nation.

 Historical Background:

-The roots of local governance in India can be traced back to ancient times when communities practiced self-rule through village councils known as ‘Sabhas’ or ‘Panchayats.’
-However, the formal institutionalization of local governance began during the British colonial era, primarily for administrative convenience rather than democratic ideals.
+The roots of local governance in India can be traced back to ancient times when communities practiced self-governance through village councils, known as ‘Sabhas’ or ‘Panchayats’.
+However, the formal institutionalization of local governance began during the British colonial period, primarily for administrative convenience rather than democratic ideals.

 Rural Local Bodies: